Labels & Tags Buying Guide

 Fragile, Hazmat & Warning

-Pre-printed safety and handling labels: Fragile, This Side Up, Glass, Heavy, and DOT-compliant hazmat for limited quantity, ORM-D, and lithium battery shipments.
+Pre-printed safety and handling labels: Fragile, This Side Up, Glass, Heavy, limited quantity, ORM-D, and lithium battery labels.
+Match any hazmat label to the exact shipment and applicable carrier rules before use.

 Direct thermal vs thermal transfer